odalvare/K-AGB/README.md

 - geostatspy v.
 0.0.26.

+# Data availability

+The information required to perform a test biomass simulation via K-AGB can be downloaded from: https://nextcloud.emergente.com.co/nextcloud/index.php/s/n64iyAoLfnYkqAf

 # Support

 Long-term support of the K-AGB utilities will be provided by Emergente (https://www.emergente.com.co/).
 Dr Oscar D. Álvarez-Villa (email: oscar.alvarez@emergente.com.com) is the principal developer of the project.